Athletic Scholarships

 2. How to Ask for an Athletic Scholarship Before Starting College

-Attend Camps and Showcases: These events are great opportunities to gain exposure and connect with college coaches.
+Attend camps and showcases as these events are great opportunities to gain exposure and connect with college coaches.

-Reach Out to Coaches: Send introductory emails with your athletic resume, stats, highlight reel, and interest in their program.
+Reach out to coaches and send introductory emails with your athletic resume, stats, highlight reel, and interest in their program.

 3. How to Ask for an Athletic Scholarship While in College